imevs/TablesGenerator/README.md

 * CSS Modules approach was used for styles. so BEM style is not really necessary, and it was used just for demonstration only at Table component, in real application I would prefer shorter names.
 * BEM notation: blockName__elementName_modificator
+* In separate branch version of app with mobx as state management https://github.com/imevs/TablesGenerator/tree/mobx

 # Demo